Pharmacoepi-Data-Collaborative/home/events&training/README.md

 - The launch of our online knowledge hub: with sharable code, learning resources and a collaboration platform
 - In depth focus on polypharmacy: talks on polypharmacy research and an interaction problem solving workshop

 Are you working with pharmaco-epidemiology methods or prescription data?
 Following our successful opening seminars, we are continuing to support a network of e-researchers using pharmaco-epi methods with datasets.
 We are pleased to announce our next event.
-Registration is free and open to all, please sign up at: https://www.eventbrite.co.uk/e/ucl-pharmaco-epi-collaborative-winter-seminar-tickets-473926867017
+Registration is free and open to anyone working in academia or public healthcare services, please sign up at: https://www.eventbrite.co.uk/e/ucl-pharmaco-epi-collaborative-winter-seminar-tickets-473926867017

 **Agenda:**